 The downside, according to Stevens, is that matte paint is harder to clean than glossy paint is.
 So, for example, if you have matte finish walls in your dining room and you accidentally drop a plate of food or spill a glass of wine, it's very important to take care of the mess right away.
 The longer you wait, the more difficult it will be to clean the walls; cleaning matte finish paint quickly and thoroughly can save you the trouble of figuring out how to paint a room all over again.

 Flat finish is a type of matte-finish paint that does not have any gloss.
 "A matte finish is almost a flat finish, but more solid and forgiving," Lester says.
 The designer says application is key.
 "When applied correctly, it is durable and it cleans up nicely."

 Lester says that a flat (or matte) finish tends to be the best selection for drywall walls and ceilings.
 This is because those areas tend to get so much light reflection that there is really no need to use a more reflective glossy paint finish.
 "To achieve a perfect matte finish on the walls and ceilings, I turn to a flat finish," she says.
 "Flat finishes provide a uniform matte look, so furniture, fabric, and accessories can pop.
 They also offer the most coverage because they have the most pigment—just remember that all matte finishes are not the same."

-Stevens likes to use flat finish paint on ceilings because it can hide imperfections.
-She says it is because flat finish paint rarely shows dirt, which is helpful for difficult-to-clean ceilings.
+Stevens likes to use flat-finish paint on ceilings because it can hide imperfections.
+She explains that flat finish paint rarely shows dirt, which is helpful for difficult-to-clean ceilings.